urbanairship/ios-tag-preference-center/README.md

 ```

 ## Updating the Preference Center From a Push Notification
 You can update all or part of the preference center with the same key/value pairs as mentioned above.
 The only difference is the action key used, which is `ua_tag_preference_save_action`.
-It is recommended that you update through content-available silent pushes to avoid alerting the users unnecessarily.
+It's recommended that you update through content-available silent pushes to avoid alerting the users unnecessarily.